 The problem is that it takes a few days for the funds they withdrew from your account to clear.
 But they need to pay your staff on the same day, before they know for sure that the funds they have received from you won’t be reversed out.

 If you don’t have the required funds available in your account and the transaction fails they will end up in the lurch.

 Now, those payroll companies aren’t going to take that risk (they’re not stupid).
 So they insist that you provide a letter of credit from your bank.

-What the hell is a payroll letter of credit?
+What is a payroll letter of credit?

-The letter of credit is essentially a guarantee that your bank will honour a payment to your payroll provider if the initial transaction fails because you didn’t have enough money in your account.
+A letter of credit is essentially a guarantee that your bank will honour a payment to your payroll provider if the initial transaction fails because you didn’t have enough money in your account.

 Your bank isn’t going to take that risk (they’re not stupid), so in most cases they require that you provide some sort of security.